Constitution of the Middleton St. George Community Association

-- The Chair, Vice Chair, Secretary and Treasurer elected at the Annual General meeting
+- The Chair, Secretary and Treasurer elected at the Annual General meeting

-- Up to twelve members elected at the Annual General Meeting.
+- Up to Twelve Members may be confirmed as elected at the Annual General Meeting.

-- Any vacancies on the Management Committee may be filled by the Committee and confirmed by the next General Meeting of the Association.
+- Any vacancies on the Management Committee may be filled by the Management Committee.

-- Rules for the management and use of the Community Centre, including Hire Charges, shall be drawn up by the Management Committee and take effect when approved by a General Meeting of the Association.
-Any such rules may not be altered without the approval of the Association.
+Rules for the management and use of the Community Centre, including hire charges, shall be drawn up by the Management Committee and take effect when approved at their meeting.

-Subject to the provisions of Clause 15, all questions arising at any meeting shall be decided by a simple majority of those present and entitled to vote thereat.
-No member shall exercise more than one vote notwithstanding that he/she may have been appointed to represent two or more interests.
+Subject to the provisions of Clause 16 (Alterations to the Constitution) all questions arising at any meeting shall be decided by a simple majority of those present and entitled to vote thereat.
+No Member shall exercise more than one vote notwithstanding that the Member may have been appointed to represent two or more interests.
 In case of an equality of votes the Chair shall have a second or casting vote.

-A record of minutes shall be kept by the Association, i.e the Management Committee and all sub-committees and the appropriate secretary shall enter therein a record of all proceedings and resolutions.
+A record of Minutes shall be kept by the Association, i.e. the Management Committee and any sub-committees and the appropriate secretary shall enter therein a record of all proceedings and resolutions.

 - HIRE CHARGES

-All affiliated organizations, Sections of the Association and other users of the Community Centre facilities shall pay such hire charges for the use of such facilities as may be determined from time to time by the Management Committee.
+All affiliated organizations and users of the Community Centre facilities shall pay such hire charges for the use of such facilities as may be determined from time to time by the Management Committee.

 - STANDING ORDERS AND RULES FOR THE USE OF THE CENTRE

-The Management Committee shall have power to adopt and issue Standing Orders and/or Rules for the use of the Centre.
-Such Standing Orders and Rules shall come into operation immediately, provided that they shall be subject to review by the Management Committee and shall not be inconsistent with the provisions of this Constitution.
+The Management Committee shall have power to adopt and issue Rules for the use of the Centre.
+Such Rules shall come into operation immediately or as deemed reasonably possible, provided that they shall be subject to review by the Management Committee and shall not be inconsistent with the provisions of this Constitution.